- Biological Inventions

 (a) inserting into the genome of plant cells a recombinant DNA molecule comprising a DNA encoding a cold shock protein, wherein said DNA encoding said cold shock protein is operably linked to a promoter and operably linked to a 3′ transcription termination DNA polynucleotide;

-(b) obtaining transformed plant cell containing said recombinant DNA;
+(b) obtaining a transformed plant cell containing said recombinant DNA;

 (c) regenerating plants from said plant cells; and

 (d) selecting a plant for increased heat tolerance, salt tolerance, or drought tolerance.

 In the IPAB decision, it was held that the cited prior art discloses the structure and function of cold shock protein CspA and CspB and thus would be obvious to a person skilled in the art to make transgenic plants using the same.
 Further, under section 3(d), it was held that the subject patent’s invention is just a new application of the already known cold shock protein in producing stress/drought/heat/salt-tolerant transgenic plants.

 It was held that it was already known in the prior art to use cold shock protein for expression in E.coli, a yeast cell, vertebrate cells, human cell Hela, Rat cell BLAB/c 3T3, NIH 3T3, and rat embryo fibroblasts.
 It is also further disclosed in the prior art: “additional vectors and sources …………. including …….yeast cloning vectors, plant vectors …………[page 23 and 24 ]”